Caroline Schuch

-Franz Schuch (1741–1771) and managed the Stadttheater Königsberg after him in 1771–1787, while touring East Prussia during the summers.
-Alongside her spouse, she dominated the theater stage of East Prussia in the second half of the 18th-century and with him referred to as one of the most noted actors of her time.
+Franz Schuch (1741–1771) and managed the Stadttheater Königsberg after him in 1771–1787, while touring the Kingdom of Prussia during the summers.
+Alongside her husband, she dominated the theater stage in the eastern part of the Kingdom of Prussia in the second half of the 18th-century and with him referred to as one of the most noted actors of her time.